Daily High to Daily Low: Is It Safe to Buy Under Armour Inc. (UA)?

 UA’s Market Performance

-UA stocks went down by -2.21% for the week, with a monthly jump of 0.11% and a quarterly performance of -5.34%, while its annual performance rate touched 87.82%.
-The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 3.10% for Under Armour Inc..
-The simple moving average for the period of the last 20 days is -2.85% for UA stocks with a simple moving average of 6.14% for the last 200 days.
+UA stocks went up by 6.46% for the week, with a monthly drop of -4.40% and a quarterly performance of -8.76%, while its annual performance rate touched 81.18%.
+The volatility ratio for the week stands at 3.22% while the volatility levels for the past 30 days are set at 3.06% for Under Armour Inc..
+The simple moving average for the period of the last 20 days is -1.88% for UA stocks with a simple moving average of 5.94% for the last 200 days.

 Analysts’ Opinion of UA